isomerpages/nyp-sirs/index.md

         Asia.
 Learn about new industry innovations, gain tips on how businesses can increase their profits, and develop new connections within the retail industry.
-      button: more about the event
+      button: more about this event
       url: success-and-articles/articles/etailasia2022
       image: /images/eTail Asia 2022 Event Listing Banner.png
       alt: Image alt text